 - La Hacienda de San Angel (Table Service/Reservations, $$)

 - Mariachi Cobre

 - Marimba de las Americas (Band)

 - Viva Mexico (Band)

-As you can tell we really enjoyed exploring the World Showcase.
-From trying new cuisines to learning more about the culture of difference countries, we discovered there is so much at Epcot for kids to explore and enjoy.
+As you can tell we really enjoyed Epcot with kids.
+There are so many things to do at the World Showcase and Future World.
+From trying new cuisines to learning more about the culture of difference countries, exploring the aquarium, and experiencing Frozen, we discovered there is so much at Epcot for kids to explore and enjoy.

 Are you planning a Disney World vacation?
 Check out our best tips for planning your visit!

 Watch Our Vlog from Our Epcot with Kids Day